electrocardiogram (EKG, ECG) is a test that measures the electrical signals

 through the heart muscle as it contracts and relaxes.

-electrocardiogram, small pads (electrodes) are attached to the skin on the
+electrocardiogram, small pads or patches (electrodes) are attached to the skin on the

 chest, arms, and legs.
 The electrodes are also connected to a machine that